Chapter 5: Assessing Damage to the Rest of Your Property

 Soil erosion occurs after a wildfire because the fire destroys trees that are essential to protecting the soil from rainfall.
 The trees and litter layer no longer intercept the rain, so the rain hits the soil and causes it to run off and erode at a faster pace.

 To reduce soil erosion, you should cover any exposed soil with mulch or fast-sprouting grass seed.
 Areas that have steep slopes should be prioritized because the risk of runoff is greater due to the natural slope.
-Mulch will help absorb the rain, while grass will take root and help keep the soil in place.
+Mulch will absorb the rain, while grass will take root and keep the soil in place.